-Chemicals, petroleum products, explosives, radiological materials and other hazardous materials are commonly used and transported in and through Salt Lake County.
-The use of improvised explosive devices in crimes is on the increase each year in the United States.
-Domestic terrorism conducted by Animal Rights and Environment groups is occurring in the intermountain west and in Utah.
-The threat of international terrorism remains a possibility to which the President of the United States has requested all to be prepared.
+Chemicals, petroleum products, explosives, radiological materials, and other hazardous materials are commonly used and transported in and through Salt Lake County.
+The use of improvised explosive devices in crimes is increasing yearly in the United States.
+Domestic terrorism is occurring in the intermountain west and Utah.
+The threat of international terrorism remains a possibility which the President of the United States has requested all to be prepared.
 Residential areas encroach more each year on the urban/wildland interface.
-The operational concept, upon which this plan is based, is applicable to all hazards and mitigation.
+The operational concept upon which this plan is based applies to all hazards and mitigation.
 This plan covers actions to be taken in response to an incident involving chemicals, biological agents, radioactive materials, nuclear contamination, explosive devices, and any other large-scale incident in the county.
 It also outlines preparedness measures by responders.

 Emergency responders in Salt Lake County have continually recognized the need for hazardous materials emergency response and coordination capabilities.
 This is prompted by an increasing number of incidents, both locally and nationally, involving hazardous materials.
-In addition, in light of the threat of terrorism from domestic and international groups and individuals, it is both wise and necessary to expand these capabilities.
+In addition, considering the threat of terrorism from domestic and international groups and individuals, it is wise and necessary to expand these capabilities.
 We can only expect an increasing number of incidents in Salt Lake County.